dee-kap/deecode/content/books/the-golden-road.md

  There are certain books that change the way to look at history.
 This is one of those books.

- I have few other books written by William Dalrymple and after reading The Golden Road they have pushed up the stack and I plan to read them soon.
+ I have few other books written by William Dalrymple and after reading The Golden Road, I'm keen on reading them soon.